mlapps/lightning-getting-started-docs/README.md

 }
 ```

-This is our first time we really touch the SDK.
+This is the first time we really touch the SDK.
 Since we developed our SDK with a modular approach you can control which
 modules of the SDK you want to use.

 > Eventually when we bundle and run the game, our bundler (rollup) will add the imported modules to the bundle so we keep an optimized codebase (no un-used code).
-This method often refered to as treeshaking.
+This method is often refered to as treeshaking.

 1. We import Launch method from the SDK (will act as a bootstrapper)
 2. Next we import our app from the (current not existing) App.js
 3. Export a function which upon invokation will Launch the app

-Now we a basic setup and we can move over to the next phase, the actual development of the App.
+Now that we have a basic setup we can move over to the next phase, the actual development of the App.

 ### Developing your app